avaje-metrics-deprecated/metrics-api/README.md

 - Statistics can lie
 - Latency is very frequently not normally distributed
-- If you use Standard Deviation you probably should be careful
+- If you use standard deviation you probably should be careful
-- If you don't collect frequently then Average and Max can easily become relatively meaningless (If you collect every hour then trying to interpret the meaning of a Average or Max value might well be pointless).
+- If you don't collect frequently then interpreting an average and max value can easily become relatively meaningless.

 `LongAdder` and `LongMaxUpdater` are important implementation details that make statistical counters viable in production with low overhead and avoiding contention.
 There are alternatives but for me these are the shining light and provided to use by some very clever folks - thanks!!